SL vs LT Tires: What You Need to Know Before Airing Down

 3. If the margins are thin, consider LT.
 Especially if you're over 5,500 lbs loaded.

 4. If you upgrade, pick the right load range.
 C-rated for lighter rigs, D or E for heavier ones.
+And factor in the weight penalty for EVs.

 5. Chalk test your street pressure.
 Don't assume the door jamb number applies to new tires.